duyhelloworld/java-learning/DesignPatterns/singleton/Singleton.md

         Duck _duck1 = Duck.getInstance();
         Duck _duck2 = Duck.getInstance();
         System.out.println(_duck1.equals(_duck2));  // true
-        // Despite of the number of object created, just 1
-        // instance is created.
-At first, they are the same, so we can save more space and easy to interact with.
     }
 }
 ```

 ## Where used it?
 - Singeton pattern is used for logging, driver objects, caching and thread pool.
-- It is used in some standard API of Java (lang.Runtime, util.Calendar, awt.Desktop)
+- It is used in some standard API of Java (java.lang.Runtime, java.util.Calendar, java.awt.Desktop)
-- Some other DP is use Singleton : Abstract Factory, Builder, Facade ...
+- Some other DP used Singleton for its implementation: Abstract Factory, Builder, Facade ...

 `Note` : Implementation like above code is Eager Implementation.
 In reality, it can be destructured by reflection API in Java.
 You can search about some other implement ways (synchronize, double-check,...).